Shao-Group/irtool/README.md

 # Introduction
-irtool an intron-retention tool to identify transcripts (in `gtf` format) with intron-retentions.
+irtool an intron-retention tool to identify transcripts with intron-retentions.

 # Installation
 Install from source code: download the source code of irtool from